 As of March 25, 2004, the rules concerning compensation contained in Postbank's articles of association provide for an additional performance-based annual compensation component with long-term incentive character in addition to a fixed compensation component and a short-term variable compensation component.
-In accordance with the articles of association and in consideration of the services rendered by them, supervisory board members thus receive a fixed sum of \notin 15,000 as annual compensation in addition to the reimbursement of expenses and of any value-added tax incurred on the compensation and expenses as well as:
+In accordance with the articles of association and in consideration of the services rendered by them, supervisory board members thus receive a fixed sum of \in 15,000 as annual compensation in addition to the reimbursement of expenses and of any value-added tax incurred on the compensation and expenses as well as:

-- (i) an annual fixed compensation in the amount of \notin 15,000; - (ii) an annual performance-based variable compensation in the amount of € 300 for each € 0.03 by which Postbank group profits per share for a given fiscal year exceed the sum of € 2.00; and - (iii) an annual performance-based variable compensation in the amount of € 300 for every 1% by which Postbank group profits per share for the fiscal year (= year x +2) two years after a given fiscal year (= year x) exceed the Postbank group profits per share for the fiscal year preceding the given fiscal year (= year x 1).
-If these conditions are satisfied, this compensation component will be granted for the first time for the fiscal year of 2004 and will be due after conclusion of the general shareholders' meeting in the fiscal year of 2007.
+- (i) annual variable compensation in the amount of €300 for each €0.03 by which Postbank group profits per share for a given fiscal year exceed the sum of €2.00; and - (ii) annual variable compensation in the amount of € 300 for every 1 per cent. by which Postbank group profits per share for the fiscal year (= year x +2) two years after a given fiscal year (= year x) exceed the Postbank group profits per share for the fiscal year preceding the given fiscal year (= year x -1).
+If these conditions are satisfied, this compensation component will be granted for the first time for the fiscal year of